Last Updated: February 18, 2021

 Echelon has emerged as a viable contender in a field dominated by powerhouses Peloton and NordicTrack.
-The Echelon EX-5s features a 21.5” full-color interactive touchscreen which is roughly the same size screen as the s22i and Peloton bike.
+The Echelon EX-5s features a 21.5” full-color interactive touchscreen which is roughly the same size screen as the NordicTrack s22i and Peloton bike.
 Echelon’s FitPass app also offers similar content with classes for both on and off the bike.
 The V-shaped frame design offers more expanse between handlebars and saddle, which works well for taller riders.
-Take a look at the Echelon EX-5s bike today to see some of the exciting updates and features!
+In this review, we’ll take a look at the Echelon EX-5s bike to see some of the features and tech.

 Who It’s For: Fitness enthusiasts who want a bike with a rear flywheel and subscription training app

 The Echelon EX-5s offers a few distinct features:

 - This bike is a good option for those who want full integrated functionality and an attached touchscreen for an affordable price

 - Echelon’s app interface is similar to Peloton’s with multiple instructors, class categories and a Leaderboard.

 - The 21.5” HD Touchscreen displays Echelon Fit programs with personal trainers and live classes right on the bike.

 - Echelon places the flywheel in the back, out of the “sweat zone” where there is less possibility of rust or damage to the flywheel

 - The Echelon EX-5s only weighs 124 pounds so it is lightweight and easy to move

 Our Video Review